p-ortmann/dyntapy/dtapy/core/technical.md

     ...
     }
 ```
+The class structure above may not reflect the most recent state.
+The current architecture is meant to facilitate
+extensions, such as different network loading mechanisms, easily.
+Base line objects like Node, Links and Turns are
+inherited from when conceiving new data structures for a specific network loading method.
+This is demonstrated in the jitclass
+ for I-LTM, the setup file for I-LTM shows how the default objects can be replaced in the assignment object.
+ Similar consideration will be made for the Route Choice objects as well, to decouple the implementation of route choice
+  and network loading and allow swapping in different methods without rewriting the existing code base.

-We want to point out here the purpose and intention behind keeping track of DynamicEvent and StaticEvent objects
+We want to point out here the purpose and intention behind keeping track of StaticEvent objects
 that are associated with the Network.
 First, some background that serves as motivation: Throughout the day attributes that we, as modellers, associate with entities may vary.